-- 14.1 Record Date The record date for determining the right of securityholders of a mutual fund to receive a dividend or distribution by the mutual fund shall be one of - (a) the day on which the net asset value per security is determined for the purpose of calculating the amount of the payment of the dividend or distribution; - (b) the last day on which the net asset value per security of the mutual fund was calculated before the day referred to in paragraph (a); or - (c) if the day referred to in paragraph (b) is not a business day, the last day on which the net asset value per security of the mutual fund was calculated before the day referred to in paragraph (b).
+- 14.0.1 Application This Part does not apply to an exchange-traded mutual fund. - 14.1 Record Date The record date for determining the right of securityholders of a mutual fund to receive a dividend or distribution by the mutual fund must be one of - (a) the day on which the net asset value per security is determined for the purpose of calculating the amount of the payment of the dividend or distribution; - (b) the last day on which the net asset value per security of the mutual fund was calculated before the day referred to in paragraph (a); or - (c) if the day referred to in paragraph (b) is not a business day, the last day on which the net asset value per security of the mutual fund was calculated before the day referred to in paragraph (b).